-Two 9″ round pans were greased with PAM, lined with the parchment paper rounds and greased again.
+Two 9″ round pans were lined and greased with PAM.
 I would try butter next time as the PAM actually ended up burning.
 It didn’t hurt the cake too much but it made me uncomfortable to know that the edges of my cake were darker than ideal.

 In the standing mixer, I whipped the egg whites until foamy and slowly added the half cup of sugar while continuing to whip.
 Then came the vanilla and the eggs were whipped to very stiff and glossy peaks.

 While the eggs were whipping, I mixed together the remaining 2 cups of sugar, flour, and 1.5 cups chopped hazelnuts in a medium bowl.

 Once the egg whites were ready, they were gently but thoroughly fold into the dry mixture.

 The batter was divided evenly between the two pans and baked at 350 degrees F for 2 1/2 hours, checking periodically to see that it’s not browning too much.
 Seriously, I really mean it.
 2 1/2 hours is the requirement.
 You shall bake for 2 1/2 hours.
 2 1/2 hours is the length of your baking.
 In the meantime you can make the buttercream and clean up the mess you just made.

 When done, cakes were removed from the pans and cooled fully on cooling racks, overnight, under a towel is best.